 Today the mental health of children is a major societal issue, the behavior of many children is out of control and the season of full-time parenthood has become stressful and anxiety-arousing for many moms and dads.
 We are launching young adults armed with impressive resumes, yet they struggle to problem solve, build authentic relationships, or wash their own underwear.

 Author Amy Carney knows it doesn’t have to be this way.

-Writer, speaker, and Mother of 5, Carney created a lot of buzz when she wrote the article ‘The 8 Things You Should Stop Doing for Your Teen.’
-Expanding on that viral conversation and her experience raising triplet sons, a subsequent daughter and a newly adopted son alongside her retired NHL star husband, Carney offers parents a framework to help them courageously lead, love and launch their child in today’s performance-driven culture.
+Writer, speaker, and Mother of 6, Carney created a lot of buzz when she wrote the article ‘The 8 Things You Should Stop Doing for Your Teen.’
+Expanding on that viral conversation and her experience raising triplet sons, a subsequent daughter, and two newly adopted sons alongside her retired NHL star husband, Carney offers parents a framework to help them courageously lead, love, and launch their child in today’s performance-driven culture.